North Platte Pow Wow attracts dancers from all parts of the country

 At the center was an American flag.

 Veterans are center stage at the powwow, as the funds raised from the event go toward Operation Christmas Card, a nonprofit run by Char Swalberg.
-She organizing care packages to more than 300 troops.
+She’s organizing care packages for more than 300 troops.

 The packages include hygiene items, snacks, entertainment and a Christmas card wishing them well.